Lumbar puncture: Interpretation

 Analysis of the cerebrospinal fluid generally includes a cell count and determination of the glucose and protein concentrations.
 The other analytical studies of cerebrospinal fluid are conducted according to the diagnostic suspicion.

+Specimen handling and transport

+The CSF specimens must be sent to the laboratory immediately and examined within one hour of collection.
+In order to prevent cellular degradation, the cell counts should be completed within 30 to 60 minutes, just after the collection of CSF.

+Glass tubes are not recommended, as cells can stick to their walls and lead to underestimation of cell numbers.
+Samples should be drawn into four sterile tubes in the following order, tube 1 for chemistry tests, tube 2 for microbiology, tube 3 for hematology, and tube 4 for cytology or specialized studies to ensure accurate, and uncontaminated results.

+For culture purposes, CSF should be stored at room temperature, since refrigeration can inhibit the growth of sensitive organisms such as Haemophilus influenzae and Neisseria meningitidis.

 Pressure determination

 Increased CSF pressure can indicate congestive heart failure, cerebral edema, subarachnoid hemorrhage, hypo-osmolality resulting from hemodialysis, meningeal inflammation, purulent meningitis or tuberculous meningitis, hydrocephalus, or pseudotumor cerebri.
 In the setting of raised pressure (or normal pressure hydrocephalus, where the pressure is normal but there is excessive CSF), lumbar puncture may be therapeutic.

 Decreased CSF pressure can indicate complete subarachnoid blockage, leakage of spinal fluid, severe dehydration, hyperosmolality, or circulatory collapse.
 Significant changes in pressure during the procedure can indicate tumors or spinal blockage resulting in a large pool of CSF, or hydrocephalus associated with large volumes of CSF.

 Cell count

 The presence of white blood cells in cerebrospinal fluid is called pleocytosis.
 A small number of monocytes can be normal; the presence of granulocytes is always an abnormal finding.
 A large number of granulocytes often heralds bacterial meningitis.
 White cells can also indicate reaction to repeated lumbar punctures, reactions to prior injections of medicines or dyes, central nervous system hemorrhage, leukemia, recent epileptic seizure, or a metastatic tumor.
 When peripheral blood contaminates the withdrawn CSF, a common procedural complication, white blood cells will be present along with erythrocytes, and their ratio will be the same as that in the peripheral blood.

 The finding of erythrophagocytosis, where phagocytosed erythrocytes are observed, signifies haemorrhage into the CSF that preceded the lumbar puncture.
 Therefore, when erythrocytes are detected in the CSF sample, erythrophagocytosis suggests causes other than a traumatic tap, such as intracranial haemorrhage and haemorrhagic herpetic encephalitis.
 In which case, further investigations are warranted, including imaging and viral culture.